What Is Miro?

 Can I cancel my Miro subscription anytime?

 You can cancel anytime, but Miro does not offer prorated refunds for annual plans.
-Some users on Trustpilot have reported difficulties with the cancellation process, so make sure to cancel before your renewal date and confirm via email.
+Some users on Trustpilot have reported difficulties with the cancellation process, so cancel before your renewal date and confirm via email.

 Does Miro have AI features?